wagtail-packages/wagtail-qrcode/README.md

 ## Under development

+These are the features not yet completed.

+- Counting qr-code scans
+- Expand the documentation

+---

 This package can be used to create a page in Wagtail CMS that has a corresponding QR Code.

 The generated QR Code is saved as an EPS document that can be printed then scanned and will link to the page.

 You can download the generated QR code and use it in printed advertising like posters, postcards, banners, beer mats and more.

+When saving a draft or publishing a page you can add an email address to send the qr-code to as an attachment.

 ## Installation